natebrunelle/2910/markdown/b+means.md

 On the positive side, the wide-spread popularity of this grading system meant that it became possible for grades to be interpreted outside of the granting institution.
-That had a slow but dramatic impact on the overall percevied importance of grades.
+That had a slow but dramatic impact on the overall perceived importance of grades.

 ## The inflated curve